Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Freddie Mercury.

-Operational Insight: Classic rock transcends generations; many younger employees discover these artists through movie soundtracks or modern samples.
-This question validates the experience of older generations while remaining highly recognisable to all.
+Operational Insight: Classic rock crosses generations; many younger people discover these artists through films or modern samples.
+This question honours the experience of older generations while remaining familiar to all.

 7. Record-Breaking R&B: Which female rapper became the first solo female rapper to top the Billboard Hot 100 in nearly two decades with the hit song "Bodak Yellow"?